Explainable Cross-Disease Reasoning for Cardiovascular Risk Assessment from Low-Dose Computed Tomography: Experiments

+Overall, these results validate that our framework effectively leverages cross-disease signals embedded in LDCT to achieve state-of-the-art discrimination while preserving physiologically grounded interpretability through explicit pulmonary-to-cardiac reasoning.
+The comparison is best understood by task structure rather than model size alone.
+Foundation models such as CT-CLIP and M3FM learn broad representations from radiology text, images, and multiple clinical tasks, but their cardiovascular predictions are still produced through relatively opaque downstream heads.
+Our framework instead introduces an intermediate knowledge-management layer: pulmonary findings are normalized, linked to retrieved cardiopulmonary mechanisms, converted into bounded rationales, and fused with localized cardiac morphology.
+This makes the cross-disease pathway explicit enough for ablation, auditing, and swapping across reasoning backends, supporting the premise that LDCT-based CVD assessment benefits from both visual representation learning and structured inter-organ reasoning.

-\subsubsection{Ablation Study and Module Evaluation}
+\paragraph{Ablation Study and Module Evaluation}

-Table~\ref{tab:cvd_ablation} and Fig.~\ref{fig:roc_curves} quantify the incremental contribution of each component across MedicalNet backbones. \textit{Lung-Risk Only} provides limited discrimination (screening AUC 0.70–0.73; mortality AUC 0.65–0.68), indicating that malignancy risk alone carries insufficient cardiovascular signal.
-Switching to \textit{Cardiac Region Only} markedly improves both endpoints (average +0.15 AUC for screening and +0.12 for mortality), highlighting the value of localized 3D cardiac morphology (e.g., coronary calcification, pericardial fat).
-Adding \textit{+ Lung-Risk} on top of the cardiac branch yields further gains (e.g., 0.886→0.899 screening AUC with ResNet-50), showing that pulmonary comorbidity context complements cardiac structure.
-Finally, \textit{+ Lung-Risk \& Reasoning} achieves the best performance across backbones (up to 0.919/0.824 with ResNet-50 and 0.916/0.838 with ResNet-200 for screening/mortality), demonstrating that explicit pulmonary-to-cardiac reasoning provides additional, physiologically coherent signal beyond raw image features and lung-risk alone.
+Table~\ref{tab:cvd_ablation} and Fig.~\ref{fig:roc_curves} quantify the incremental contribution of each component across MedicalNet backbones.
+Consistent with the ablation results, \textit{Lung Region Only} provides limited discrimination (screening AUC 0.70--0.73; mortality AUC 0.65--0.68), indicating that pulmonary visual evidence alone carries insufficient cardiovascular signal.
+Replacing this with \textit{Cardiac Region Only} markedly improves both endpoints (average +0.17 AUC for screening and +0.12 for mortality), highlighting the value of localized 3D cardiac morphology such as coronary calcification and pericardial fat.
+Augmenting the cardiac branch with pulmonary context (\textit{+ Lung-Risk}) yields further gains (e.g., 0.886 $\rightarrow$ 0.899 screening AUC with ResNet-50), demonstrating that pulmonary comorbidity information complements cardiac structure.
+Fig.~\ref{fig:roc_curves} further shows that these improvements persist across a wide range of operating points; the legacy plot labels \textit{Module A} and \textit{Module B} correspond to the lung-risk prior and reasoning branch, respectively.
+The \textit{+ Lung-Risk \& Reasoning} variant consistently exhibits the most left-shifted and steepest ROC curves for both screening and mortality, indicating superior sensitivity–specificity trade-offs beyond what can be achieved by image features or lung-risk alone.